alan-turing-institute/trustchain/docs/ion.md

 Trustchain has been tested with Bitcoin Core v28.0 and therefore the instructions below assume that version.
 Other versions of Bitcoin Core are [available](https://bitcoincore.org/en/releases/) and can be used, but will require some minor changes to the commands in the following steps.

+!!! info "Testnet4 requires Bitcoin Core v28.0 or above"

+    If you are intending to run ION on Testnet4 you must install Bitcoin Core v28.0 or above, as this is the earliest version that supports the new test network.

 === "Linux"

     Begin by downloading the [Bitcoin Core release](https://bitcoincore.org/bin/bitcoin-core-28.0/) for your system: